PreciousWarrior/PreciousWarrior/README.md

 - 💬 **Ask me about** Javascript, Discord API, Linux
 - 📫 **How to reach me**: [i4l4p8xu1@relay.firefox.com](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
 - 😄 **Pronouns:** He/Him
-- ⚡ **Fun fact:** In the marriage ceremony of the Ancient Inca Indians of Peru, the couple was considered officially wed when they took off their sandals and handed them to each other
+- ⚡ **Fun fact:** Only 23% of New Zealand families have more than two children